mbahng/pyember/docs/installation.md

 ## Compiling the `aten` Library

 Your machine will need system dependencies such as CMake, a C++ compiler, and pybind11.
 The library uses C++17.
 Preferably you will have git and conda installed already.
-For more specific instructions on installing these on your system, refer to the more detailed installation guide.

 Git clone the repo, then pip install, which will run `setup.py`.